-Although the Dachshund is a creatures of habit and loves to adhere to a routine, he/she also needs stimulation and exercise to avoid getting bored.
+Although the Dachshund is a creature of habit and loves to adhere to a routine, he/she also needs stimulation and exercise to avoid getting bored.

 Boredom or Laziness?

 Generally speaking, a young, healthy Dachshund that is not very active is probably bored and not lazy.
-Laziness is a trait you would expect to find in an older, overweight Dachshund.
+Laziness might be a trait you would expect to find in an older, overweight Dachshund.

 There are quite a few things you can do to prevent your Dachshund from getting bored.

 Nylabone Power Chew DuraChew Double Bone Bacon Dog Chew Toy, X-Small

 Have you ever noticed when you’re sitting on the couch that your Dachshund may take his ball, rope or toy and nudge it off and then look at you?
 It’s as if he’s saying, ‘Oops, my ball fell off the couch’.
 You pick it up and give it back to him.
 Then, he nudges it off the couch again.
 Then he gives you the same look.
 ‘Oops!’
 Guess what?
 Your Dachshund is bored and he wants to play.

 Though the Dachshund likes to play on their schedule, make sure your Dachshund gets plenty of play time.
 Consistently and frequently introducing new toys and rotating hes toys will keep your Dachshund’s interest peaked so he’ll want to play.
 Just like a human child, Dachshunds will get bored with the ‘same old toys’.
 We give Sampson a new toy every couple of weeks.

 Tip: I’ve found that our Dachshund will generally only want to play when he wants to play!

 Your Dachshund also needs plenty of regular exercise.
 Take him for regular walks, play fetch with him in the yard or chase him around the house.